xwu/xwu-swift-numerics/floating-point-part-3.md

 literal expression defaults to `FloatLiteralType`, which is a type alias for `Double` unless it is shadowed by the user.

 > The following caveat applies to current versions of Swift.
-It will cease to be
+It __will not__
-> applicable after implementation of [SE-0213: Integer initialization via
+> be applicable after changes described in [SE-0213: Integer initialization via
-> coercion][ref 3-2].
+> coercion][ref 3-2], which was [implemented in July 2018][ref 3-3], are
+> included in a future Swift release.

-__A frequent misunderstanding found even in the Swift project itself__ concerns the use of a __type conversion__ initializer to indicate the desired type of a literal expression.
+__A frequent misunderstanding__ found even in the Swift project itself concerns the use of a __type conversion__ initializer to indicate the desired type of a literal expression.
 For example: